sun-protocol/TronStudio/README.md

 ## Exporting Deployments

-Apart from deployments saved in the `deployments` folder which contains all information available about the contract (compile time data + deployment data), `TronStudio` allows you to export lightweight files.
+Apart from deployments saved in the `deployments` folder which contains all information available about the contract (compile time data + deployment data), `SunStudio` allows you to export lightweight files.

 These can be used for example to power your frontend with contract's address and abi.